henriksommerfeld/blog-hugo/content/article/2020-06-14-hugo-developing/index.md

 url: /hugo-pipeline-series-developing-and-deploying
 date: 2020-06-22T06:21:00+02:00
 description: My pipeline for development is Create feature branch -> Code feature -> Create PR -> Tests are green -> Merge to master -> Deploy to live site.
 summary: In terms of developing my Hugo site, I'll focus on the JavaScript parts, since Hugo templates and CSS isn't much to talk about.
-I use a few libraries that I've installed with npm and those need to be process before they are sent to the browser.
+I use a few libraries that I've installed with npm and those need to be processed before they are sent to the browser.
 The JavaScript code I have written myself, does not have that requirement.
 In that case it's just a matter of how old browsers I want to support.
 tags: [Hugo]
 categories: [Coding]
 ogimage: gh-pr.png